Ksschkw/driftlock/README.md

 program_id = ""
 ```

-When `solana = true`, Driftlock submits each check's hash to the Solana
+When `solana = true`, Driftlock submits each check’s hash to the Solana
-blockchain using the built‑in Memo program (or your custom program).
-This
+blockchain using the built‑in Memo program.
-creates an immutable audit trail suitable for compliance.

 ---